-LCD's centralized and proprietary LabCorp Patient product is a series of assets and functionalities that enhance the patience experience.
+LCD's centralized and proprietary LabCorp $\mid$ PatientTM is a series of assets and functionalities that enhance the patience experience.
 These assets and functionalities include:

-- A patient portal optimized for web and market-leading mobile devices; - Integrated results viewing and patient education materials; - Online appointment scheduling and bill payment; and - A clinical trial opt-in acknowledgement option.
+- A patient portal optimized for web and market-leading mobile devices; - Integrated results viewing and patient education materials; - Online appointment scheduling and bill payment; - An online patient cost estimator for select genetic tests; and - An option to receive information about clinical trials.